Nagharjun17/nagharjun17.github.io/_learning/2025-01-08-flash-attn-triton.md

 * Implemented custom **Flash Attention** forward & backward kernels in Triton with causal mask support.
 * Integrated with PyTorch using `autograd.Function` for seamless gradient computation.
-* Benchmarked kernels vs. plain PyTorch math baseline → **~2.5× speedup** (f+b runtime: 2.757 ms → 1.116 ms on RTX GPU).
+* Benchmarked kernels vs plain PyTorch math baseline with **~2.5× speedup** (forward and backward pass runtime: 2.757 ms to 1.116 ms on RTX GPU).
-* Added handwritten notes (PDF) with forward/backward derivations for better theoretical grounding.
+* Added handwritten notes with forward/backward derivations for better theoretical understanding.
-* Tested with PyTorch 2.3 + Triton 2.1 on RTX hardware.
+* Tested with PyTorch 2.3 and Triton 2.1 on RTX hardware.

 [GitHub Repo](https://github.com/Nagharjun17/Flash-Attention-Triton)